programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 {% include toc.html %}

 YouTube is the most popular web-based video sharing and viewing platform in the world, with billions of users viewing and uploading videos each month.
 This lesson overviews how to gather and explore YouTube video comment data.
-After explaining how to access and query YouTube's application programming interface (API) with the user-friendly tool, YouTube Data Tools, this lesson will then demonstrate how to computationally analyze the comment data in R using Wordfish, an unsupervised text scaling algorithm for analyzing politically polarized dimensions salient in corpora.
+After explaining how to access and query YouTube's application programming interface (API) with the user-friendly tool, YouTube Data Tools, this lesson will then demonstrate how to computationally analyze the comment data in R using Wordfish, an unsupervised text scaling algorithm for analyzing the primary dimensions of discourse within bodies of text data.

 # Introduction
 As the world’s most utilized platform for video sharing, YouTube houses a wealth of culturally-relevant data that researchers and academics have begun to explore.
 While the platform is best known for its entertainment and “how to” content, it also features discussions on politically salient topics.